buzzfrog/documentation/README.md

 #### Overview

-Stream Analytics processes incoming data and transforms it form Cirrus's message format to a custom data model.
+Stream Analytics processes incoming data and transforms it from Cirrus's message format to a custom data model.

 When receiving data from the sensors, it is important that the information is displayed in real time as well as being saved in the database.